 •3 credit hours of college mathematics or the equivalent by examination

 General Education Requirements

-• No more than 6 credit hours may be taken in the same discipline
+- No more than two courses maybe taken in the same discipline

 • 51 credit hours with grades of C or better